 In the music first approach, when you’re just adding your chords, harmonies, and melodic ideas, it’s a good idea to keep the click track running the entire time until after you add the beats.
 Why?
 Melodic and harmonic instruments can, depending on the music, tend to be allowed some amount of rhythmic leeway, stylistically speaking.
 Of course, I’d quantize the musical parts by a small percentage to keep things properly in pocket, but unless itself something like a rhythm guitar, melody and harmony instruments, like pads and synths textures, tend to be poor beat guides.

 What about vocals?
 Well, I’ve found that vocalists have a very hard time singing to a click track.
 In fact, vocalists are rhythmically inconsistent in general, so you cannot rely on vocals to create a consistent drum groove or beat either.
-That is why we often first create a pilot recording — a basic beat — for the vocalist to sing their part over.
+That is why we often first create a pilot recording — a basic beat — for the vocalist to sing their part over (as mentioned in this post on recording your own music).
 It’s best to create your pilot track using the drum and bass in your arrangement, and then use that basic musical groove as your beat assistant for recording your vocals.

 Using a Click Track in a Live Performance